-SAVARIA CORPORATION NOTICE OF ANNUAL MEETING OF SHAREHOLDERS
+SAVARIA CORPORATION NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS

-Dear Shareholder:
+Dear Shareholder,

-You are cordially invited to attend the annual meeting of the shareholders (the "Meeting") of SAVARIA CORPORATION (the "Corporation") which will be held at the Hotel Le Crystal in the Crescent room, located at 1100 de la Montagne, Montreal, Quebec on May 18, 2011, at 10:00 a.m.
+You are cordially invited to attend the annual general meeting of the shareholders (the "Meeting") of SAVARIA CORPORATION (the "Corporation") which will be held at the Hotel Le Crystal in the Crescent room, located at 1100 de la Montagne, Montreal, Quebec on May 16, 2013, at 11:00 a.m.
 (Montreal time) for the purposes of:

-- (a) receiving the audited financial statements of the Corporation for the year ended December 31, 2010, and the report of its auditor; - (b) electing the directors for the ensuing year; - (c) appointing KPMG LLP, Chartered Accountants, as the Corporation's auditor for the ensuing year and authorizing the directors to fix their remuneration; - (d) transacting such other business as may properly come before the Meeting.
+- (a) receiving the audited financial statements of the Corporation for the year ended December 31, 2012, and the report of its auditor; - (b) electing the directors for the ensuing year; - (c) appointing KPMG LLP as the Corporation's auditor for the ensuing year and authorizing the directors to fix its remuneration, and - (d) transacting such other business as may properly come before the Meeting.

-Shareholders may exercise their rights by attending the Meeting or by completing a form of proxy.
-If you are unable to attend the Meeting in person, please complete, date and sign the enclosed form of proxy and return it in the envelope provided.
-Proxies must be received by Computershare Investors Services Inc. (9th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1) no later than 5:00 p.m. (local time) on Monday, May 16, 2011, or, if the Meeting is adjourned, not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time of the reconvened meeting, otherwise the proxy may be invalid.
+Shareholders may exercise their rights by attending the Meeting or by completing the enclosed instrument of proxy ("Proxy Form").
+If you are unable to attend the Meeting in person, please complete, date and sign the enclosed Proxy Form and return it in the envelope provided.
+Proxy Forms must be received by Computershare Investors Services (100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1) no later than 5:00 p.m. (local time) on Tuesday, May 14, 2013, or, if the Meeting is adjourned, not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time of the reconvened meeting, otherwise the Proxy Form may be invalid.

-Shareholders of record at the close of business on April 13, 2011 are entitled to receive notice of and vote at the Meeting.
+Shareholders of record at the close of business on April 11, 2013 are entitled to receive notice of and vote at the Meeting.